Supporting Your Child Through an Eating Disorder: A Guide for Parents

 How Does Family-Based Treatment Work?

-In family-based treatment, a clinician guides the parents in empathizing with the child while also holding boundaries around eating, food, and other eating disorder behaviors like binge eating and laxative use.
+In family-based treatment, a clinician guides the parents in empathizing with the child while also holding boundaries around eating and food.
+Parents help interrupt other eating disorder behaviors like binge eating and laxative use.

 The therapist coaches the parent on how to teach their child to eat again.
-The goal is for the child to eventually have age-appropriate responsibility with food intake and eating habits, once the child has reduced their eating disorder symptoms and is stabilized.
-They also want to encourage an appropriate relationship with food and their body image.
+The goal is for the child to eventually have age-appropriate responsibility for food intake and eating habits.

 Family-based treatment usually lasts around 20 sessions and happens in three stages.

-During the first stage, the parents are responsible for preparing and serving food as well as insisting that it gets eaten.
-They are pretty much doing what a nurse during inpatient treatment would do.
+During the first stage, the parents are responsible for preparing and serving food.
+Helping their child eat as much as their body needs to nourish them back to health.
+Parents do the job that a nurse would do during an inpatient stay at a hospital.
 There is no room for negotiation around food or other eating disorder behaviors like purging, misusing exercise, or laxatives.

 The second and third phases include slowly giving responsibility for food and exercise back to the child.